Kuria-byte/authentication/README.md

 # About
 - Learning user website Authentication
 - Passport strategy for authenticating with Facebook using the OAuth 2.0 API.

--This lets you authenticate using Facebook in your Node.js applications.
-By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports Connect-style middleware, including Express.
+- This lets you authenticate using Facebook in your Node.js applications.
+By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports ***Connect-style middleware***, including Express.

 ## Installation
 - $ npm install passport-facebook